formester/formester-site/content/blog/employee-engagement-surveys-the-complete-guide-to-the-what-why-and-how.md

 When revising existing strategies and developing new ones, take into consideration the employees' suggestions.
 Also, it is best to include the concerned Department Heads alongside the HR department, for the same.

-### Step 5: Publishing Survey Results and Retain Transparency
+### Step 5: Publishing Survey Results and Retaining Transparency

 After obtaining the results, [share them with your employees](https://officevibe.com/blog/communicate-employee-engagement-survey-results#:~:text=The%20most%20crucial%20part%20of,develop%20a%20collaborative%20action%20plan.)!